 Day 3: Transfer to Queen Elizabeth National Park

-Day 4: Game Drive & Boat Cruise
+Day 4: Game Drive and Boat Cruise

 Day 5: Transfer to Kibale Forest National Park